Rishthegreat/Notes/School/Presente Perfecto.md

 - Reaentemente →Recently
 - Conjugation of Haber (indicative)
 	- he, has, ha, hemos, han
 - Conjugation of Haber (Subjunctive)
 	- haya, hayas, haya, hayamos, hayan

+The past participle is where you add -ado or -ido to the end of the word

+Ya is sometimes used as